murisimov/wormhole-tracker/README.md

-You can generate cookie secret as follows:
+You can generate `cookie_secret` as follows:

 - Go to your python3.6 console and do `import base64` and `from os import urandom`
 - Then do `b64encode(urandom(24)).strip()`, it's your secret value.

+...or any way you like, the main point that it should be a base64-encoded value.

-At the end, your configuration file should look like this:
+At the end, your configuration file should look something like this:

 ```python
 client_id     = "334jjnn32i23yv23592352352sa3n52b"